 The woman was a passenger in the car and it was parked when she removed the lid from the cup that was between her knees.
 The cup tipped over, spilling the coffee into her lap.

-The dangerously high temperature of the coffee was mandated by McDonald’s company police.
+The dangerously high temperature of the coffee was mandated by McDonald’s company policy.
 The woman was wearing sweatpants which soaked up the scalding beverage, keeping it pressing into the skin.
-She suffered third degree burns which required a series of skin grafts to her thighs.
+She suffered third-degree burns which required a series of skin grafts to her thighs.

 The company had received over 700 injury reports about the hot coffee problem and had done nothing about it.
 The injured woman offered to settle for $20,000 to cover her medical bills.
 McDonald’s offered $800.
 The case went to trial and her personal injury attorney won the $3 million settlement for her.

-What didn’t make the news, however, was that later the judgement was reduced by over 80 percent.
+What didn’t make the news, however, was that later the judgment was reduced by over 80 percent.
 The two parties then made a confidential settlement.